edterbak/NodeRed_Heishamon_control/README.md

 	file: { module: 'localfilesystem', config: {flushInterval: '300'}, }
 },
 ```
+ATTENTION: After you have done this, and you seem to have it operational, be sure to test if all settings *stick* after a reboot of NodeRed.
+Things that should stick are: Virtual SP (Ta), Function toggles on the main page, Setpoints in WAR function/graph.
+Setpoints for RTC function/graph, HeatPump power toggle on/off
+If this is not the case for you, you either need to correct this in settings (like given above), or choose not to use this NR flow.

 ### required Node Red libraries
 To make use of the dashboard functionality, you need to install the dashboard library.